Christina Robertson lives in the Brampton/Bramalea area and is a Board Member of the Bramalea Community Health Centre.

 Jaineel is currently working as a Health Promoter for the Chronic Disease and Injury Prevention division at the Region of Peel.
 He is responsible for applying and leading the program planning and evaluation process to various projects across the healthy eating children and youth and healthy eating adult team including Marketing 2 Kids; Sugar Sweetened Beverages; Comprehensive Community Health Initiative.

-Narendra Shah is a seasoned healthcare executive with over 30 years of senior management experience in diverse health care settings including a research organization, teaching and community hospitals, the Ministry of Health in Ontario and he was the Chief Operating Officer of the Mississauga Halton Local Health Integration Network (MH LHIN) from 2007 to 2013 with oversight of $1.3 billion.
+Narendra Shah is an accomplished healthcare executive who has demonstrated an ability to deliver mission-critical results by creating environments in which pragmatic solutions emerge and thrive to improve quality of care.
+He has over 30 years of senior management experience in diverse settings including a research organization, teaching and community hospitals in Toronto and Ottawa, the Ontario Ministry of Health and Long Term Care and as the Chief Operating Officer of the Mississauga Halton Local Health Integration Network from 2007 to 2013.

-He has served on several boards including the Hospital Shared Services Inc. (Ottawa); the Southeast Ottawa Community Health Centre; the Board of United Way of Peel Region from 2009 to 2015 where he chaired it’s Governance Committee.
-He is currently a Board member of Nucleus Independent Living, a community-based health care agency that provides home based care to seniors and those in supportive housing.
+Narendra has served on several boards including the Hospital Shared Services Inc. (Ottawa); the Southeast Ottawa Community Health Centre; and Chaired of the Governance Committee of the United Way of Peel Region.

-Narendra holds a master’s degree in Health Administration from the University of Toronto and is a Certified Health Executive with the Canadian College of Health Leaders.
+Narendra has a master’s degree in Health Administration from the University of Toronto and is a Certified Health Executive with the Canadian College of Health Leaders.
+He has completed several governance educational programs including the Directors Education Program jointly offered by the Rotman School of Management and the Institute of Corporate Directors.

 My name is Rima Karam and I am very honoured and happy to be a part of the board of directors with WellFort.
 I am a registered Kinesiologist, with a bachelor of health sciences, as well as a Master in Health Sciences.
 I have always had a passion in health promotion and health policy and am quite happy that I am able to learn more in this regard from being on the board with WellFort.
 My Master's degree focused on drug coverage policy where I studied the Ontario Drug Benefit program from the physicians' perspectives, which has helped feed my interest in pursuing a career involving drug coverage policies, reimbursement and pharmaceutical distribution.
 I currently work for McKesson Canada as a customer program supervisor, where I lead a team of individuals who work on a patient support program throughout Canada.
 I am looking forward to working with WellFort more, enhancing my knowledge and skill set and helping to make a difference in the community that WellFort serves.